-- Family history- one of the main reasons for a flat foot is family history.
-Some people believe this condition runs in the family.
+- Family history – one of the main reasons is family history.

-- Arthritis- some health conditions such as arthritis often cause flat feet.
+- Arthritis – some health conditions such as arthritis.

-- Ruptured tendon- Tibialis posterior or ruptured tendon is another important cause of having a flat foot.
+- Ruptured tendon – Tibialis posterior or ruptured tendon is another important cause.
 Apart from this, stretched tendon also often causes this condition.

-- Shoes- wearing ill fitted or uncomfortable shoes that don’t have proper arch support also give rise to flat foot.
+- Shoes – wearing ill fitted or uncomfortable shoes that don’t have proper arch support.

-- Nerve problems- people suffering from certain types of nerve problems often complain of flat foot.
+- Nerve problems – people suffering from certain types of nerve problems.

-- Wear and tear or aging- aging is one of the primary reasons that causes flat feet.
+- Wear and tear or aging – aging is one of the primary reasons that causes it.
 This is because the years of using the feet to run, jog or jump might take a toll on it.
 In fact, the posterior tibial tendon might become weak or it might become inflamed.
 After the tendon gets damaged, the arch shape becomes flat.

-Guidelines When Buying The Best Running Shoes For People With Flat Feet
+Best Running Shoes For Flat Feet Buying Guide

-There are about 20 to 25 percent of people across the world who suffer from flat foot condition.
+There are about 20 to 25 percent of people across the world who suffer from this condition condition.
 Due to this reason they are not able to wear all types of shoes since it increases the discomfort.
 Buying the right shoes will not only reduce the chances of injury, but will also provide good support to the feet.

-The first and the most important guideline for picking up shoes for people with flat feet is understanding the feet.
+The most important guideline for picking up shoes is understanding the feet.
 The arch present inside the foot acts a shock absorbing device.

 Buying shoes isn’t just all, you need to pick up the right size as well.
 Since discomfort can simply increase the problem for these people, try to buy a pair of shoes that fits well.
 This means, it should not be too tight or too loose.